mwclance/APPMLHDFE/README.md

-# The Tails of Gravity: Using Expectiles to Quantify the Trade-Margins Effects of Economic Integration Agreements
+# The Tails of Gravity

 ## Authors
 - Jeffrey H. Bergstrand